Making a complaint

 - Name of the judicial office holder you wish to complain about

 - Date of the incident you are complaining about and where it took place (i.e. name of the court or provide your court case number, where applicable)

 - Detail of your complaint (i.e. what the judge said or did to make you think their actions amount to misconduct)

 We may not be able to accept a complaint for consideration if the above details are not provided.
 For further information about the level of detail to include see the ‘What do we need from you’ page on this site.

-- Post to the Judicial Conduct and Investigations Office 81 – 82 Queens Building, Royal Courts of Justice, Strand London, WC2A 2LL
+Judicial Conduct and Investigations Office 81 – 82 Queens Building, Royal Courts of Justice, Strand London, WC2A 2LL